ppy/osu-wiki/news/2023/2023-02-24-project-loved-february-2023.md

 Many SV enthusiasts know DJ WITCH GIRL MIR4CLEN for bringing us [Mafain](https://osu.ppy.sh/beatmapsets/1569493) among many other "SVable" tunes and remixes. ::\[Fairy\]Phy::{ user=4777360 }'s chart of *who do you love* is another popular map that takes advantage of the bombastic and iconic drops that DJ WITCH GIRL MIR4CLEN has made themselves known and infamous for.

-\[Fairy\]Phy is better known as an SV-oriented player from Japan, carrying their osu!mania World Cup team many times alongside names such as ::CrewK::{ user=11488604 } and [inteliser](https://osu.ppy.sh/users/1824775).
+\[Fairy\]Phy is better known as an SV-oriented player from Japan, carrying their osu!mania World Cup team many times alongside names such as ::CrewK::{ user=11488604 } and ::inteliser::{ user=1824775 }.
 Many SV players have contributed back to the community through learning how to create their own SV maps — \[Fairy\]Phy is one such case, and *who do you love* is a good example of player insight providing an enjoyable experience.

 The execution of the drops are very flashy and demanding of memorization — this is probably good content you can learn for your local talent show if you need to.
 The teleports and rhythms will take you a little while to learn, but no worries, you can try and get a feel for them through grinding the NSV difficulty.